Worker's Friend Group: Legacy

 Yiddish scholar Joseph Leftwich later wrote of the Workers' Friend Club's great influence on artists and writers in London's East End.
+The Workers' Friend paper and associated Jubilee Street Club were aspects of the best supported and most influential anarchist movement Britain has seen.

 Some members of the Workers' Friend group moved to New York and participated in radical Yiddish culture there, including the Fraye Arbeter Shtime.
 Members of the Workers' Friend group helped to found in 1903 the English branch of the socialism-focused Jewish Workers' Circle, a mutual aid organization based in the United States.
 The English branch expanded to its peak membership in the interwar period.